irasinha04/user-demo/README.md

 # user-demo
-1. Information: A CRUD project based on Spring and MongoDB
+1. Information: A Java project using Maven to create a REST API in which the user is able to create, fetch, update and delete a user from    the system.
+All data is stored in MongoDB.
 2. Dependencies: MongoDB, Web
 3. To Run:

    a.
 Run MongoDB server by typing mongod in Command Prompt

    b.
-Run the code as Java Application in any IDE as Eclipse
+Run the code as Java Application in any IDE such as Eclipse

    c.
 Test the code in Postman as follows:

       i.
 Select HTTP method POST/PUT/GET or DELETE accordingly.

       ii.
-In url, enter the endpoints
+In url, enter the endpoints as given below.

       iii.
-In body, select "raw" and then select "JSON(application/json)"
+In body, select "raw" and then select "JSON(application/json)".
+Write the Body as given below.

   |    Method	| Endpoints                                            |	Body	                                  | Notes                |